 TripAdvisor: Deals on Hotels in Victoria (affiliate link)

-From either of these locations you can take the Skagit Transit 410 bus directly to the ferry terminal.
+From March Point, take the Skagit Transit 410 bus directly to the ferry terminal.
 Bus fare is $1.00 per adult; $0.50 per child, 65+ or disabled.

 Parking at the Anacortes Ferry Terminal